Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 10boards700pixjpg20210724_115433_resizedjpg20210724_115501_resizedjpg20220723_112236jpg

-TABLES, RACKS, EASELS, POWER:
+TABLES, RACKS, EASELS, ELECTRIC POWER:

 We provide a table for free it could be either 6 feet long or 5 feet long.
 This table is placed immediately adjacent to the artist's display boards or picture rail.
-If these table sizes do not suit then artists can bring their own tables.
+If these table sizes do not suit then artists can bring their own smaller tables.
 Prints can also be displayed in Print Racks/Browsers.
 Cards can be displayed on tables..
 All tables, card displays, print racks and easels must fit within the allocated display space.
 Corridors, doors and walkways must be kept free of obstruction and trip hazards.
 The organisers will remove any intrusive or hazardous displays.

 240V power is available near some of the picture-rail exhibiting spaces.
 If mains power is required by an artist let the Organisers know in advance so you can be allocated a space near power.
 Mains powered equipment must be PAT tested and labelled.
 No trailing cables can be laid across walk ways.
 Battery operated lights are always welcome.
-No jewellery, nick-nacks etc because this is not a Craft Fayre.

 HOW ARE SALES PROCESSED, IS THERE A COMMISSION CHARGED ON SALES?